-The 9 Best Investing Books of 2020
+9 of the Best Investing Books of All Time

 It's important as young adults to start investing your money early.
 Investing early will allow you to harness the power of compound interest.
 Which is basically what causes your investments to grow exponentially over time.